NCIOCPL/r4r-content/resources/resource109.md

 id: 109
 title: Feature DB
 description: >
-    The backend database to manage segmentation results, computed image features and annotations.
+    FeatureDB is a backend database to manage segmentation results, computed image features and annotations.
 FeatureDB drives the database for the QUIP web-platform.

 website: https://github.com/SBU-BMI/pathomics_featuredb
 toolTypes: